SimpleStateMachine/SimpleStateMachineLibrary/README.md

 2. [Examples](#Examples)

 ## Features

-* Simple structure
+State machine properties:
 * Entry/exit events for state
 * Invoke event for transition
-* Export/Import to/from XML
 * Parameters for transitions
-* Parameters for entry/exit
+* Parameters for entry/exit for state

+Useful extensions
 * State changed event for state machine
 * Data for sharing between states
 * Change event for data
+* Export/Import to/from XML
+* Logging

 ## Examples: